 Vocational Service

 One of the ways to enhance the future is the assist young people in obtaining an education beyond high school.
-To further this effort, Cary Central has established three scholarship programs: the Robert F. McClain, the Boyce Brown and the Boys and Girls Home.
+To further this effort, Cary Central has established three scholarship programs: the Harvey Duke, the Boyce Brown and the Austin Rich Boys and Girls Home.

-The Robert F. McLain Scholarship — Robert McLain was a charter member of the Club and very active in community service.
-He died suddenly while working to provide firewood to the needy.
-This scholarship, established in 1986 in his memory, provides $1,000 per year for four years to a Cary-area student.
+The Harvey Duke Scholarship — Harvey Duke was a long-time member of the Club and very active in community service.
+He was a retired pastor at Cary First Baptist Church and a retired US Navy Captain.
+This scholarship, established in 2013 in his memory, provides $1,500 per year for four years to a Cary-area student.
 Selection is based on academic performance, extra curriculum activities and need.

 The Boyce Brown Scholarship — Boyce Brown was an outstanding Rotarian, serving as Cary Central’s President, as well as District Governor.
 Boyce was interested in assuring that high school students were able to develop technical skills at the community college level.
 Following Boyce’s untimely death, Cary Central established a scholarship in 1993 to promote his interests.
-The scholarship provides $1,000 per year, renewable for two years, to an individual pursuing a technical degree at Wake Technical Community College.
+The scholarship is administered by Wake Technical Community College Community College and provides a one-time $1,500 scholarship to two individuals each year pursuing a technical degree at Wake Technical Community College.

-The Boys and Girls Home Scholarship — Young men and women graduating from high school at the Boys and Girls Home often lack the financial resources to continue their education.
-This scholarship, established in 1988, provides $1,000 for one year to a deserving individual who plans to attend a technical school, community college or university.
+The Austin Rich Boys and Girls Home Scholarship — Young men and women graduating from high school at the Boys and Girls Home often lack the financial resources to continue their education.
+This scholarship, established in 1988, provides $1,500 for one year to a deserving individual who plans to attend a technical school, community college or university.

 Do you know a potential applicant deserving of our scholarship assistance?
-Please contact Jolene Northrop.
+Please contact Jim Myers and Chris Gianni.

 Youth Activities